 - No Galaxy S20e

 Samsung’s 2021 flagships go a long way towards fixing where the S20 series went wrong, but there are a few major missteps too.
-The Galaxy S21 series is $200 cheaper across the board, starting at $800 for the base S21 all the way to $1,200 for the S21 Ultra.
-The Ultra model is the star of the show here though, featuring two zoom-focused cameras (3X and 10X), S-Pen support, and a main camera that doesn’t suffer from major autofocus issues like the S20 Ultra.
+The Galaxy S21 series was $200 cheaper across the board, starting at $800 for the base S21 all the way to $1,200 for the S21 Ultra.
+The Ultra model was the star of the show here though, featuring two zoom-focused cameras (3X and 10X), S Pen support, and a main camera that doesn’t suffer from major autofocus issues like the S20 Ultra.
 The series does have a few downsides, as the S21 has a plastic back while the S21 and S21 Plus both lack QHD+ screens.
 All three phones also ditch the in-box charger, microSD expansion, and don’t support ultra-fast charging.
-Still, the price drop combined with an upgraded Ultra model seems to have resulted in huge initial sales growth in the US.
+Still, the price drop combined with an upgraded Ultra model seemed to deliver huge initial sales growth in the US.